handlerww/dbaas-docs/migrate-from-aurora-full-backup.md

 ### Check the database collation settings

-For your convenience, we need to verify the collation settings of the database.
+For your convenience, you need to verify the collation settings of the database.
 You can execute these commands in the MySQL terminal to your Amazon Aurora instance.

 {{< copyable "sql" >}}